CUPRA Tavascan: Spain’s Bold Electric SUV

 - Its dynamic coupe-SUV stance and copper flourishes define the bold CUPRA design language.

-- Rivals include Tesla Model Y, Kia EV6, and Ford Capri, but CUPRA brings a more distinctive sporty angle.
+- Rivals include Tesla Model Y, KIA EV6, and Ford Capri, but CUPRA brings a more distinctive sporty angle.

 Battery, Range and Performance: